draftli/feederer/README.md

 ## Installation

 Requirements: Python 2.6+ or Python 3+, *sh.
-(In other words, it should work on anything except Microsoft Windows.
+(In other words, it should work on anything except Microsoft Windows provided you have a somewhat up-to-date Python version installed.
 If you'd like to support Microsoft Windows it's certainly doable, [/priv/install.sh](/priv/install.sh) is a good starting point.)

 1. Add `{:erlport, git: "https://github.com/vhf/feederer.git", tag: "v0.4"}` to
 your `mix.exs` dependencies.